 Setting up to sell your courses via WordPress

-The managing director approached us looking for a quality elearning site, plus a website revamp.
+The managing director approached us for a quality e-learning site and a website revamp.
 Ultimately, she wanted to take their classes to the next level and run blended learning sessions, face-to-face sessions, and fully online courses for their clients.

 However, at the time, they were frustrated with their old Drupal-based website, which was ‘locked down’.
 Any changes they wanted to make had to be completed by the hosting company, and they didn’t have the admin access they needed.

-The first thing we did was to set up a modern-looking WordPress website, customised to fit their branding and ran some WordPress training for them.
+The first thing we did was to set up a modern-looking WordPress website, customise it to fit their branding and run some WordPress training for them.